microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="2"><b>Activity 2</a>: Create and manage firewall/vNet rules for Azure SQL Database</b></p>

-In this short activity, you'll see how to review and manage your firewall rules using the Azure portal.
+In this activity, you'll see how to review and manage your firewall rules using the Azure portal.
+You'll also see how to configure the most secure connection while using the public endpoint.

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Description</b></p>